 Fabric Analytics provides a set of preconfigured dashboards that cover both logical and physical components and topologies.
 Physical dashboards include Switch Interface, Configuration Changes, and Errors.
 Logical dashboards include Tenant, Segment, Endpoint, Protocols, and VMWare vCenter.

-With Fabric Analytics, network operations teams can now rapidly troubleshoot network issues and failure conditions throughout the fabric.
+With Fabric Analytics, network operations (and VM admin) teams can rapidly troubleshoot network issues and failure conditions throughout the fabric.
 Fabric-wide configuration changes (via CLI, GUI, or REST API) are visible directly in the controller to identify inappropriate access and/or root cause issues occurring due to network misconfiguration.
-Fabric Analytics dramatically reduces time to issue identification and resolution compared to the traditional physical box-by-box management approach, without the need for expensive third-party analytics tools or repositories.
+Fabric Analytics dramatically reduces time to issue identification and resolution, and accelerates change management — without the need for expensive third-party analytics tools or repositories.

 Big Monitoring Fabric (Big Mon) is an SDN-based security and monitoring fabric governed by a central controller.
 Big Mon functions as single logical network packet broker, providing real time network packets and flows to a variety of security and monitoring tools — while providing significant operational benefits such as resiliency, rapid configuration and scale out, and network-wide visibility to tools.
 Big Mon Fabric Analytics 2.0 is an analytics module that can connect to multiple Big Mon controllers to gather and display top talker, top application, top flow, and various other host, application, flow, and latency related information from the production network.
 Additionally, Big Mon Fabric Analytics 2.0 also displays various policy, event, and interface statistics for the Big Mon Fabric.